Topological properties of positively curved manifolds with symmetry: Preliminaries

-Next, we state a number of results whose importance to the Grove research program is already well established. \begin{theo}[Conner's theorem, \cite{Conner57}] If $T$ acts smoothly on a closed manifold $M$, then \begin{enumerate} \item $\chi(M^T) = \chi(M)$, \item $\sum b_{2i}(M^T) \leq \sum b_{2i}(M)$, and \item $\sum b_{2i+1}(M^T) \leq \sum b_{2i+1}(M)$. \end{enumerate} \end{theo} The first statement will allow us to pull some information about $M^T$ up to $M$, while the second and third results will allow us to push information about $M$ or its submanifolds down to $M^T$.
+Next, we state a number of results whose importance to the Grove research program is already well established. \begin{theo}[Conner, \cite{Conner57}] If $T$ acts smoothly on a closed manifold $M$, then $\chi(M^T) = \chi(M)$.
+Moreover, \begin{enumerate} \item $\sum b_{2i}(M^T) \leq \sum b_{2i}(M)$, and \item $\sum b_{2i+1}(M^T) \leq \sum b_{2i+1}(M)$. \end{enumerate} \end{theo} The first statement will allow us to pull some information about $M^T$ up to $M$, while the second and third results will allow us to push information about $M$ or its submanifolds down to $M^T$.

 \begin{theo}[Berger, \cite{Berger66,GroveSearle94}] Suppose $T$ is a torus acting by isometries on a closed, positively curved manifold $M^n$.
 If $n$ is even, then the fixed-point set $M^T$ is nonempty, and if $n$ is odd, then a codimension one subtorus has nonempty fixed-point set. \end{theo}